 The increase in specific leg strength that hills develop will make an athlete more efficient as their running economy is improved.
-Research suggests that this improvement in running economy can improve a runner’s race performances over 5km and 10km.

 There are several different types of hill workouts that can be easily fitted into any runner’s schedule, which I’ll detail below.
 The best tactic is to understand the nature of the hill workout that you’ll be performing, its specific purpose, and the best way to approach the session.

 Regular hill running can enhance any runner’s strength, speed, and endurance and result in significant improvements in race performances.

 While many of these are uphill running benefits, there are also plenty of benefits from training on the downhill running too.

 The specific benefits include the following: